mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Continue working on Delta Time functionality.
     * Attempting to work out how to apply the delta time multiplier once obtained.
     * Not finding the solution easily.
 May need to do a deep-dive on the topic to further explore it.
+  * 9:40pm BST - 10:56pm BST
+    * Working on resume and cover letter for internship through Epicodus.
+Sent resume and cover letter, CC'ing Nina from Epicodus.

 * 2024-04-15 - 7.3 hours total